Wiley (musician): Assault and burglary charges

 On 6 September 2021, Wiley was arrested and subsequently charged with assault and burglary.
 He is alleged to have broken into the flat of ex-kickboxer Ali Jacko, smashed plates and then assaulted him and caused injury.
 Before the coronavirus pandemic, Wiley used Jacko's recording studio.
 During pre-trial hearings, Wiley was granted an adjournment to allow him more time to apply for legal aid due to his presently impoverished state, and speak to his lawyers.
 Wiley was scheduled to appear at Thames Magistrates' Court on 27 September, charged with assault by beating and burglary with intent to cause criminal damage.

 Wiley failed to appear in court, and subsequently on 11 November 2021 the district judge issued an arrest warrant due to his failing to appear at Snaresbrook Crown Court.
-On 11 May 2022, the Metropolitan Police issued an official wanted notice announcing that it had been six months since Wiley was due in court.In February 2024, Sky News reported that in June 2023 Wiley had "entered guilty pleas at London's Snaresbrook Crown Court for an assault on an emergency worker and for criminal damage to property valued under £5,000" for which he given a one-month suspended prison sentence and ordered to pay £470 in victim compensation.
+On 11 May 2022, the Metropolitan Police issued an official wanted notice announcing that it had been six months since Wiley was due in court.
+In February 2024, Sky News reported that in June 2023 Wiley had "entered guilty pleas at London's Snaresbrook Crown Court for an assault on an emergency worker and for criminal damage to property valued under £5,000" for which he given a one-month suspended prison sentence and ordered to pay £470 in victim compensation.

-In February 2024, his MBE was rescinded by the Government.
+In February 2024, his appointment as an MBE was revoked.